Physical, Mental and Spiritual Balance for Individuals, Groups or Communities.

 If we do not give them the tools to talk before high school, they will have to find other ways to deal with their feelings and emotions that may not involve us.
 We were all kids once, but it's not the same for them now as it was for us when we were children.
 They have grown up with social media, the internet, and a different virtual world.
 They think and believe their world is normal and has always been this way.
 We know that's not true because we have seen it change!

-We all talk to our children, that's not only what this workbook is for.
-Through stories and exercises, it guides adults and children on a sensitive, empathic journey to reveal the human element in all of us, our emotions and feelings.
-We do not want them to feel alone and to not know how to manage their mental and emotional energy.
+We all talk to our children, and this workbook is not just for that.
+Through stories and exercises, it takes adults and children on a sensitive, empathic journey to reveal the human element in all of us, our emotions and feelings.
+We do not want them to feel alone and not know how to manage their mental and emotional energy.
 We want them to be able to talk to us when they need to, to have high self-esteem, to be confident and resilient.
-These are the tools they will need for their lives.
+These are the tools they need for their lives.
 This is why we wrote “Roxy’s Says You Are Here”.
-The school report and feedback confirm, it works.
-Apart from the workbook, you only need to invest your time.
+The school report and feedback confirms that it works.

 > Click here to view the report from our school pilot here <